mxcube/mxcubecore/CONTRIBUTING.md

 ## How to contribute to mxcubecore

-Before submiting the code to the repository please read these contributing guidlines.
+Before submitting the code to the repository please read these contributing guidelines.
-The aim of these guidlines is to help the developers community to maintain the code stable and reusable.
+The aim of these guidelines is to help the developers community to maintain the code stable and reusable.

 ### Reporting bugs
 Before submitting a new bug check if the bug is not already reported in the [issues](https://github.com/mxcube/mxcubecore/issues).